pyxelr/recommendations-for-engineers/README.md

 - [BrainStuff - HowStuffWorks](https://www.youtube.com/user/BrainStuffShow) ← everyday science in the world around us
 - [CGP Grey](https://www.youtube.com/user/CGPGrey) ← short explanatory videos on varying subjects, including politics, geography, economics, history, and culture
 - [DIY Perks](https://www.youtube.com/c/DIYPerks) ← plenty of interesting DIY projects on a variety of topics, including computers, woodworking, electronics, audio, and more!
-- [exurb1a](https://www.youtube.com/user/willunicycleforfood) ← attempt to explain the way universe works
+- [exurb1a](https://www.youtube.com/user/willunicycleforfood) ← attempt to explain the way the universe works
-- [Geography Now](https://www.youtube.com/user/GeographyNow) ← first and only Youtube Channel that actively attempts to cover profiles on every single country of the world
+- [Geography Now](https://www.youtube.com/user/GeographyNow) ← first and only YouTube channel that actively attempts to cover profiles on every single country of the world
 - [iBiology](https://www.youtube.com/user/ibioseminars) ← biology talks by the world's leading scientists that show the process of science and the wonders of discovery.
 Make sure to check out their other channels
   - [iBiology Techniques](https://www.youtube.com/user/iBioEducation) ← iBiology technique driven videos such as a microscopy course
 - [It's Okay To Be Smart](https://www.youtube.com/user/itsokaytobesmart) ← Joe Hanson, Ph.D. is a curious group of atoms in a curious universe, and he's here to tell you how it all works
 - [Kurzgesagt](https://www.youtube.com/user/Kurzgesagt) ← videos explaining things with optimistic nihilism (quality > quantity)
 - [Langfocus](https://www.youtube.com/channel/UCNhX3WQEkraW3VHPyup8jkQ) ← channel of a language enthusiast, globetrotter
-- [Lex Clips](https://www.youtube.com/channel/UCJIfeSCssxSC_Dhc5s7woww) ← clips from the Artificial Intelligent podcast and other conversations with Lex Fridman
+- [Lex Clips](https://www.youtube.com/channel/UCJIfeSCssxSC_Dhc5s7woww) ← clips from the Artificial Intelligence podcast and other conversations with Lex Fridman
 - [Life Noggin](https://www.youtube.com/user/lifenoggin) ← quickly animated explanations
 - [Mark Rober](https://www.youtube.com/user/onemeeeliondollars) ← channel of a former NASA engineer and a friend of science
 - [MinuteEarth](https://www.youtube.com/user/minuteearth) ← science and stories about our awesome planet